 Arches Main Entrance Road.
 Three routes in the park fall within this project, designed to rehabilitate 24 miles of poor roadway.
 The average existing width is 22 feet, with inadequate roadside parking.
-The project would provide a designed top width of two 11-foot travel lanes with a one foot shoulder.
+The project would provide two 11-foot travel lanes with a one foot shoulder.
 It would close several social pullouts and remedy the shoulder deterioration impact to the surrounding environment.